neko782/convert-next/README.md

 If your tool requires an external dependency (which it likely does), there are currently two well-established ways of going about this:

 - If it's an `npm` package, just install it to the project like you normally would.
-- If it's a Git repository, add a pinned `http_archive` to [MODULE.bazel](MODULE.bazel) with a `third_party/<name>.BUILD.bazel` listing the files you need, plus a `vendor_tree` target in [third_party/BUILD.bazel](third_party/BUILD.bazel).
+- If it's a Git repository or other project, add a pinned `http_archive` to [MODULE.bazel](MODULE.bazel) with a `third_party/<name>.BUILD.bazel` listing the files you need, plus a `vendor_tree` target in [third_party/BUILD.bazel](third_party/BUILD.bazel).
 Import the files as `third_party/generated/<name>/...`.

 **Please try to avoid CDNs (Content Delivery Networks).** They're really cool on paper, but they don't work well with TypeScript, and each one introduces a tiny bit of instability.
 For a project that leans heavily on external dependencies, those bits of instability can add up fast.

-- If you need to load a WebAssembly binary (or similar), add its path to [vite.config.js](vite.config.js) and target it under `/convert/wasm/`. **Do not link to node_modules**.
+- If you need to load a WebAssembly binary (or similar), use `import x from "folder/something.wasm?url"`.

 ### AI Usage Policy

 If you intend to use an LLM, agent-enabled IDE, or other AI-driven tool for your contribution, please follow these guidelines:

 - Clearly state that you've used an LLM, ideally in your pull request's description.
 Do not attempt to pass off an AI's work as your own.
-I'm far more likely to accept a pull request that openly admits to using AI than one that does but pretends it doesn't.
-Transparency helps the maintainer (me) know what to keep an eye out for (e.g. hallucinations), and helps you keep yourself in check.
-- Do not overindulge.
-If your contribution is trivial or simple enough to be written by hand, please opt to write it by hand.
-This is especially true if it's your first contribution.
-You're much more likely to retain knowledge and understanding about architectural details if you've familiarized yourself with the process hands-on first.
-- Keep the scope to things you _could_ do by hand.
-LLMs are tools, and this is a community-driven project.
-Orchestrating an AI to write logic that you don't fully comprehend is not only reckless for a community project, it's also disrespectful towards human contributors who took the time to research their additions.
-In other words, there should _never_ be a scenario where you _need_ an LLM.
 - Explain what you (and the LLM) are doing, in a way that makes it clear that you understand the changes you're making.
+- Do not write PR descriptions or issues with an LLM.

 Not adhering to these rules will likely get your pull request closed.

-I figure that there are people who'd prefer if I merged _zero_ AI-written code, but I believe that's simply not feasible.
-Just from a code integrity perspective, it's much safer to be transparent about AI usage and define clear guidelines than to make it a taboo and risk people "sneaking in" unvetted AI code.
-Making things illegal doesn't stop everyone from doing those things - some will still do them, just in secret and with less oversight.